PhD in Political Science, Indiana University

 PhD in Basic Biomedical Sciences-Neuro Pathology, New York University School of Medicine

 Dr. Cabrera finds inspiration in the quote, “To whom much is given, much is required.”

 PhD in Social & Personality Psychology, The Graduate Center, City University of New

 Dr. Erica Jayne Friedman is excited to be part of the RAM team pursuing her passion for mentoring students and enhancing equity and social justice through program development, academic advisement, and education.

-Prior to Farmingdale, Dr. Friedman held various positions over the course of 5 years at Hunter College, including senior undergraduate research manager, adjunct lecturer in the psychology department, and research assistant for the Science and Mathematics Opportunities Network and the Gender Equity Project.
+Prior to Farmingdale, Dr. Friedman held various positions over the course of 5 years at Hunter College, including undergraduate research director, adjunct lecturer in the psychology department, and research assistant for the Science and Mathematics Opportunities Network and the Gender Equity Project.

 Her graduate work focused on understanding how social norms around gender and sexuality develop, can change, or be changed.
 Dr. Friedman's dissertation examined the social, cognitive, and individual reasons why people sometimes misjudge other people's genders, in which contexts these judgments occur, and under what conditions these judgments change.